Can Germany live up to its chipmaking ambitions? – DW – 09/03/2024

 Wolfspeed, an American chipmaker, has also been trying to get a factory off the ground for a number of years in Saarland in western Germany.
 Groundbreaking for this facility, which would make chips for the car industry, was pushed from 2023 to 2025.

 Moreover, Germany has to think bigger.
-The €10 billion TSMC factory is a nice addition to Silicon Saxony, but pales compared to the $65 billion (€58 billion) the company plans to invest in three new plants in Arizona, United States, by 2030.
+The €10 billion TSMC factory is a nice addition to Silicon Saxony, but pales compared to the $65 billion (€58 billion) the company plans to invest in three new plants in Arizona in the US by 2030.

 In August, the US Department of Commerce announced that in the last two years the CHIPS and Science Act had granted over $30 billion in funding for 23 projects — including 16 brand new semiconductor manufacturing facilities — in 15 US states.